Personal, Social and Health Education (PSHE)

 Over the 2 years students study all the subjects listed above, with topics such as,

-- Year 10 Health Education – Mental health, relationships and sexual health including pregnancy and parenthood, dug and alcohol misuse
+- Year 10 Health Education – Mental health and resilience, healthy relationships and drug and alcohol misuse

 - Year 11 – Careers education, employability, planning for the future, university courses, apprenticeships, CV writing and interview skills.

 The lessons will follow the familiar format that students have experienced in Key Stage 3.